+Although the occurrence of some rabbits and duiker is highly likely, the species could not be scientifically confirmed.
+The occurrence of mice and rats cannot be ruled out as crop farming in proximity of the site is active.
 The major risk factors for mammals associated with the development are likely to be related to the increased levels of noise and human activity at the site.
-Direct habitat loss is not likely to be a significant factor due to the fact that the major development is within previously disturbed grazing camps and surrounded with croplands.
-Provided that the development proceeds in a sensitive manner and that the buildings and associated infrastructure are restricted to transformed areas, the risk to the mammal fauna is low.
+Direct habitat loss is not likely to be a significant factor due to the fact that the major development is within previously disturbed areas and surrounded with croplands and settlement.
 The noise, physical disturbance and high levels of human activity associated with the construction phase are likely to cause significant disruption to some smaller mammals which are likely to move away from the site.
 However, such disturbance will be transient and during the operational phase it is likely that such animals will quickly become habituated to the presence of human and will resume their normal activities.

 The impact on mammals is thus likely to be of low to medium intensity during the construction phase declining to a low intensity thereafter.
-The construction of some overhead transmission lines could increase the risk of predation to some small mammals as the poles and lines create perches which attract raptors.
-However, according to indicative layouts provided, overhead transmission lines will be limited in extent and confined to the buildings.
-Thus, beyond the impact that is already present in the proximity of the site due to the existing powerline for the rail line and domestic supply, there is likely too little additional impact as a result of the envisaged overhead lines.